SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice

-We are committed to Diversity, Equity, Inclusion, and Justice throughout all our work.
-We embed the principles of DEIJ work in our classrooms, research, hiring, retention, staff and faculty development, student engagement, mission, and values.
-Our updated 10-point plan provides a framework to organize the work being done at the School and to inform our work moving forward, recognizing that this work is ever-changing and never finished.
+We are committed to Diversity, Equity, Inclusion, and Justice throughout our work, compiling with applicable law and Boston University guidance.
+Our 10-point plan provides a framework to organize the work being done at the School and to inform our work moving forward, recognizing that this work is ever-changing and never finished.

-We outline our initiatives in each of the ten pillars, below.
+We outline our initiatives in each of the ten pillars, below, and provide updates to initiatives as appropriate.

 Equitable systems that eliminate structural barriers